 Medical Dosimetry Bachelor's Degree Programs

 Medical dosimetry degree programs are rare at the baccalaureate level.
-When they are offered, they may be available as a track within a Bachelor of Science in Radiologic Sciences or as a Bachelor of Science in Medical Dosimetry.
+When they are offered, they may be available as a track within a Bachelor of Science in Radiologic Sciences program or as a Bachelor of Science in Medical Dosimetry.
 Bachelor's degree completion programs are also available for students that have already earned some applicable college credit.

 Medical Dosimetry Master's Degree Programs

 Medical dosimetry master's programs are similar in size to baccalaureate programs and on average take two years of full-time study to complete.
 Besides a bachelor's degree, certification as a radiation therapist is a required prerequisite of most programs.
 In addition to coursework, clinical internships and research projects are a significant part of the curriculum.
 Some graduate programs offer alternative tracks for students who are already certified medical dosimetrists.
 Programs may lead to a Master of Science in Medical Dosimetry, a Master of Health Science in Medical Dosimetry or a Master of Science in Allied Health Sciences with a medical dosimetry specialization.
 Courses that master's degree students might take include:

 Related to Dosimetrist Schools and Colleges in the U.S.